sunwooz/Ruby100Projects/README.md

 Some details:

-* I will use Python to solve these.
+* I will use Ruby to solve these.
 Why?
 Because I want to learn the language quickly.
 * The projects will not be made in the order posted.
 * I may not be able to complete all of them.
 * My method of solving them may not be the best.